Species Survival Plan

 Solitary animals; males are territorial and brothers form small, permanent groups; females tend to avoid each other

-The sleek cheetah is built for speed and can accelerate from 0-60 mph in seconds.
-However, it can run only 600 yards before it is exhausted.
+The sleek cheetah is built for speed and can accelerate from 0-45 mph in 2.5 seconds, reaching a top speed of 60-70 mph.
+However, it can run only 300 yards at peak speed.

 Female cheetahs without cubs live a solitary life with large territories, which often overlap with related adult females.
 Males and females come together only during breeding episodes that can take place any time during the year.
 The male plays no part in rearing offspring.

-Communication among cheetah is achieved with a series of purrs, growls, chirps and hisses.
+Communication among cheetah is achieved with a series of purrs, barks, growls, chirps, and hisses that are unlike those of any other cat.
 A non-roaring cat, the cheetah can sound exactly like a bird – especially when young.

 There are approximately 7,000 cheetahs in the wild.
 The global captive population is roughly 2,000.